Yueleng/daily-english/chp1/01_The-Man-Behind-the-Yonge-Street-Van-Attack.md

 ### shoot the shit

 * To chat idly about things that neither person involved in the conversation will be likely to remember.
-* *[example]: hey shot the shit like old times.
+* *[example]: They shot the shit like old times.
 Minassian told him he was bored, that there was nowhere for him to exercise.*